FinalAngel/dotfiles/README.md

 fresh installation is recommended.
 Use at your own risk.

-**macOS notes**: Make sure to install the Xcode Command Line Tools by running `xcode-select --install` first and log into the Apple App Store.
+**macOS notes**: Make sure to install the Xcode Command Line Tools by running `xcode-select --install` first, then log into iCloud and the Apple App Store.

 The following command will install the dotfiles into `~/.dotfiles` and runs the installer automatically 🤖: